Nemesis533/Local_LLHAMA/README.md

 Turn on the desk light and tell me the weather.
 What's in the news today?
 Tell me about the Eiffel Tower.
+Set a reminder to drink water in 30 minutes.
+Add an appointment for tomorrow at 2 PM.
+What reminders do I have today?
+List my calendar for the next week.
 ```

 Features demonstrated: